Dhorasso/smc2-seir-model/README.md

 # Sequential Monte Carlo Squared for online inference in stochastic epidemic models

-This repository content the code to run a Sequential Monte Carlo Squared (SMC^2)   for online inference in a SEIR model
+This repository content the Python code to run a Sequential Monte Carlo Squared (SMC^2) for online inference in a SEIR model.
+This framework supports both offline and online SMC^2 applications for parameter and state estimation in dynamic systems.

+---

 ## Installation